Near-Optimal Dynamic Asset Allocation in Financial Markets with Trading Constraints: Approximate Method

 \section{Approximate Method}

 This section develops our dual control framework for approximating trading strategies.
 We cultivate the technique on the grounds of the economic setup in section \ref{sec2}.
-To surmount the typical absence of closed-form expressions in Theorem \ref{thm2}, we confine the space of feasible $\widehat{\beta}_t$ to some closed and convex set.\footnote{Rather than restricting $\widehat{\nu}_t$ to a coequal set, we choose to apply the principle to $\widehat{\beta}_t$ for mathematical elegance.
-The rudiments of the method do nonehteless not alter for impediments with respect to $\widehat{\nu}_t$.} The procedure then resides in the information that this theorem environs, such that an analytical approximation to the truly optimal investment decisions may result.
-Duality principles spawn lower and upper bounds on the optimal value function, accrediting us to gauge the method's accuracy.
+To surmount the typical absence of closed-form expressions in Theorem \ref{thm2}, we confine the space of feasible $\widehat{\beta}_t$ to a closed and convex set.\footnote{Rather than restricting $\widehat{\nu}_t$ to a coequal set, we choose to apply the principle to $\widehat{\beta}_t$ for mathematical elegance.
+Nonetheless, the foundation of the method does not alter for impediments with respect to $\widehat{\nu}_t$.} The procedure then resides in the information that this theorem provides, such that an analytical approximation to the truly optimal investment decisions may result.
+Duality principles spawn lower and upper bounds on the optimal value function, allowing us to gauge the method's accuracy.
 We append the blueprint of the approximate method with an example linked to section \ref{sec3.3}.